We’re here to guide you step-by-step through the loan application process.

 Decide how much money you need

-Taking out a loan that’s too small can leave you with remaining financial needs.
-On the other hand, if you take out a loan that’s too large, you will be stuck paying interest back on a larger amount than necessary.
+Taking out a loan that’s too small can leave you with remaining financial needs, but if you take out a loan that’s too large, you’ll be stuck paying interest on a larger amount than necessary.
+This is why you should carefully calculate the debt you can handle and the amount of your purchase before you apply.

 Find the right loan

-Shop around and compare all of your options.
-Make sure to check interest rates, fees, loan terms and payment options before signing any documents.
+Don’t hesitate to shop around and compare lenders.
+Check interest rates, fees, loan terms and payment options before signing any documents.
 You can check out our comparison tables to find a loan that’s right for you.

 What happens next?

-Receiving your money.
-Many lenders and banks require that you have a checking account to receive your money via direct deposit, but that’s not always the only option.
-Some lenders will be able to send you a check, or load your money onto a prepaid debit card.
+Many lenders and banks require that you have a checking account to receive your loan via direct deposit, but that’s not always the only option.
+Some lenders will be able to send you a check or load your money onto a prepaid debit card.
+If this is important to you, ask your lender how they transfer funds.